-Thank you for wanting to learn more about ABM®.
-I started with ABM® as a Regional Sales Manager covering Indiana, Ohio, and Michigan in August of 2011.
-Prior to coming to ABM®, I was with a large regional seed company in Indiana focusing on sales and marketing for 16 years.
-Although relatively new to ABM®, I’m not new to the seed industry and agriculture.
-I’ve been involved in agriculture since graduating from Purdue University in 1985 with a Bachelor of Science degree in Agronomy.
+Thank you for wanting to learn more about Agrauxine.
+I started with Agrauxine as a Regional Sales Manager covering Indiana, Ohio, and Michigan in August of 2011.
+Prior to coming to Agrauxine, I was with a large regional seed company in Indiana focusing on sales and marketing for 16 years.
+I’ve been heavily involved in both the seed and agriculture industries since graduating from Purdue University in 1985 with a Bachelor of Science degree in Agronomy.

-The iGET™ Technology can be found in many of ABM’s® product line-up such as:
+The iGET™ Technology can be found in many of Agrauxine’s product line-up such as:

 SabrEx® for Corn

 Graph-Ex SA™ for Cover Crops